marcotompitak/marcotompitak.github.io/pages/ClassifyMobileUsers.md

 ![png](/pages/ClassifyMobileUsers_files/ClassifyMobileUsers_17_0.png)

-We see that the optimal value for the regularization is around 0.01, and we're reaching a score of around 2.4, which is on the low end of the Kaggle leaderboard.
-We can look at a finer grid around 0.01 and optimize a bit further, allowing us to dip below 2.39.
+We see that the optimal value for the regularization is around 0.01, and we're reaching a score of around 2.37, which is on the lower end of the Kaggle leaderboard.
+We can look at a finer grid around 0.01 and optimize a bit further, allowing us to dip a little lower.

 ```python